For nearly 30 years, Oklahoma Contemporary has fueled active engagement with art and creativity.

-In addition to providing a world-class facility for exhibitions, performance and programs and a breathtaking addition to the OKC skyline, the new campus will become a “creative commons,” a place for community to gather, create and experience art.
+In addition to providing a world-class facility for exhibitions, performance and programs and a breathtaking addition to the OKC skyline, the new center will become a “creative commons,” a place for community to gather, create and experience art.
 Our Studio School will tell the stories behind the art of now and teach the skills to create what’s next.

 Incorporating programming from our community partners, Oklahoma Contemporary will be a hub for artistic experiences of all kinds and offer the city an event space like no other.

 Our audience and opportunities will only grow: Our new center is expected to draw up to 100,000 annual visitors after its opening in January 2020.

 Oklahoma Contemporary Arts Center encourages artistic expression in all its forms through education, exhibitions, and performance.

 We endeavor to instill in the public a lifetime appreciation of the arts and enthusiasm for creative practice.